HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 describes a wide surface area with many optional capabilities.
 To be considered compatible with the SMART's `sso-openid-connect` capability, the following requirements apply:

  * Response types: The EHR SHALL support the Authorization Code Flow, with the request parameters as defined in [SMART App Launch](app-launch.html).
-Support is not required for parameters that OIDC lists as optional (e.g. `id_token_hint`, `acr_value`), but EHRs are encouraged to review these optional parameters.
+Support is not required for parameters that OIDC lists as optional (e.g., `id_token_hint`, `acr_value`), but EHRs are encouraged to review these optional parameters.

  * Public Keys Published as Bare JWK Keys: The EHR SHALL publish public keys as bare JWK keys (which MAY also be accompanied by X.509 representations of those keys).